The Risks of Public WiFi: Hackers Are Waiting for You

 The more cybercriminals know about you, the more they can target their attacks using specific malware and phishing techniques tailored to you.
 In an unsecured setting, if you click on an advertisement in an email or log in to what seems like a trusted website, hackers can infect your device and network with malware.

-Man In The Middle Attack
+Man In the Middle Attack

-A Man In The Middle Attack (MITM) is one of the more diabolical cyberattacks.
+A Man in The Middle Attack (MITM) is one of the more diabolical cyberattacks.
 In an MITM, hackers intercept text conversations and pretend to be one of the parties in the conversation, having secretly taken control of the entire exchange.
 MITM is a dangerous attack because the scamming imposter can seem like a trusted source and potentially ask questions that might prompt the unsuspecting user to reveal additional personal information.

 - Evil Twin Attack – An Evil Twin Attack is a type of MITM attack in which the cyberthief creates a fraudulent WiFi network that looks like the public WiFi connection users wish to log on to.
 For example, a public network at an airport might be called “Free Airport Network.”
 However, a hacker might have a nearby fake network labeled “Official Airport WiFi.”
 Which one would you pick?
 The hacker is in complete control once users log on to a fake network.